UrbanCode/IBM-MQ-zOS-UCD/README.md

 This plug-in requires version 6.2.2 (or later) of IBM UrbanCode Deploy.

+### Steps to Build

+* Use wrapper script `gradlew/gradle.bat` to build the project locally.
+* To create distributable with a plugin release version pass property `pluginVersion` while running wrapper script like below
+> ./gradlew "-PpluginVersion=7.24072024"

 ### Installation
 	The packaged zip is located in the 'Releases' tab.
 No special steps are required for installation.
 	See Installing plug-ins in UrbanCode Deploy.
 Download this zip file if you wish to skip the